 8. Try it with different toys and household items

 Your dog will have some toys which they find more exciting and valuable than others.
 They will find these difficult to drop as they want to keep hold of ‘their precious’.
-Practise the swap for food and steps above with lots of different dog toys, and also household items like socks, gloves etc
+Practice the swap for food and steps above with lots of different dog toys, and also household items like socks, gloves etc

 9. Generalise and try different locations

 The final part in how to teach a dog to drop it is to train your dog to drop in different locations so that they really get the idea.
-Dogs don’t generalise very well, so teach this in different rooms of your house, your garden, and then out and about in the park, pet store etc. In fact, wherever you can take your dog can often be a great place to teach them to drop.
+Dogs don’t generalize very well, so teach this in different rooms of your house, your yard, and then out and about in the park, pet store etc. In fact, wherever you can take your dog can often be a great place to teach them to drop.

 How to incorporate the “drop it” command into other puppy activities

 Teaching a dog to drop it on cue really shines when they grab something and put it in their mouth that you don’t want them to have.
-This could be something valuable like a phone, dangerous like a coin, or something gross such as a lump of poo!
+This could be something valuable like a phone, dangerous like a coin, or something gross such as a lump of poop!

-If you’ve taught your dog to drop it on cue at home with toys and practised in different locations, then teaching your dog to drop items when out and about will be much easier.
+If you’ve taught your dog to drop it on cue at home with toys and practiced in different locations, then teaching your dog to drop items when out and about will be much easier.

 Building positive associations to having things taken off of them that they shouldn’t have is so important for your dog.
-You should practise it with regular day-to-day training and not only use it in the ‘damn what have they got’ moment, as your dog requires consistent training to remember things, and if you only ask them to drop high-value items you can land yourself in trouble.
+You should practice it with regular day-to-day training and not only use it in the ‘damn what have they got’ moment, as your dog requires consistent training to remember things, and if you only ask them to drop high-value items you can land yourself in trouble.